 as an input regarding the financial, economic and operational performance of the TNSP, to inform the AER’s decision making for the making of revenue determinations or other regulatory controls to apply in future regulatory control periods

-to monitor and report on the performance of the TNSP under any service target performance incentive scheme that applies to it.
+to monitor and report on the performance of the TNSP under any efficiency benefit sharing scheme, capital expenditure sharing scheme, service target performance incentive scheme, or small scale incentive scheme that applies to it.

 This section outlines the scope of information required by us and provides guidance on reporting this information to us.